FIRST PA TURNPIKE CASHLESS TOLLING POINT OPEN

 The Pennsylvania Turnpike Commission (PTC) introduced its first-ever cashless tolling facility in January 2016 at the PA Turnpike Bridge over the Delaware River in Bucks County.
 This new, nonstop highway speed toll installation will allow the Commission to evaluate technologies, systems and procedures before further implementation occurs.

 This new cashless toll facility assesses tolls as vehicles pass under an overhead gantry at highway speed.
 This nonstop tolling point is a one-way toll for westbound motorists crossing the Delaware River from New Jersey into Pennsylvania.
-The start- and end-point of the PTC’s trip-based system has moved to a different location about six miles to the west.
-A new mainline toll plaza, called the Neshaminy Falls Toll Plaza, is the eastern terminus — or the beginning and end — of the Turnpike’s ticket system.
+The start-and end-point of the PTC’s ticket-based system has moved to a different location about six miles to the west.
+A new mainline toll plaza, called the Neshaminy Falls Toll Plaza, is the eastern terminus — or the beginning and end — of the Turnpike’s ticket-based system.
 It is located at milepost 353, about two miles east of the Bensalem Interchange.

 This initiative reflects our mission to operate a safe, reliable, customer-valued toll-road system that supports national mobility and commerce.